 What is the aim of the Green Council?

-Green Council are responsible for checking that lights have been switched off in classrooms, projectors are not left on when not being used and that the correct bins are being used and paper is being recycled.
-We also learn about our local woodland with the Friends of Wigton Moor Woods, and carry out a litter pick to help protect our local wildlife.
-In 2019 we gained the bronze level Woodland Trust Green Tree Schools Award, and we are now working towards silver.
+The aim of Green Council is to try and make the school as environmentally friendly and as healthy as we can.
+Green Council are responsible for checking that lights have been switched off in classrooms, screens are not left on when not being used and that the correct bins are being used and paper is being recycled.
+We also try to help our local wildlife with the help of Garden Club which was started by Green council members in 2021.
+In 2019 we gained the bronze level Woodland Trust Green Tree Schools Award.
+We are now taking part in the RSPB Wild Challenge and achieved Bronze level in July 2022.
+For more information on Green Council's work for wildlife, please see the Wigton Moor Wildlife Project page by clicking on the leaf below.